drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 So lets get to it.

-## TLDR
+## TL;DR

-For those who just want a quick reminder reference here is the TLDR.
-For those who need a bit more context and detail through the walk through read the sections below.
+For those who just want a quick reminder reference here is the TL;DR. For those who need a bit more context and detail through the walk through read the sections below.